SpinQ: Compilation strategies for scalable spin-qubit architectures: Introduction

 In this paper, we present \textit{SpinQ}, the first native compilation framework focusing on scalable spin-qubit architectures.
 To this purpose, we target the so-called crossbar architecture proposed in \cite{li2018crossbar}.
 By creating a deep understanding of its operational constraints, we draw a clear picture of unique mapping challenges that arise in comparison to other qubit technologies.
-We discuss and implement possible mapping solutions based on \cite{morais2019mapping,helsen2018quantum} while improving those works from a scalability standpoint.
-We emphasize the importance of performing an extensive performance evaluation process of novel mapping techniques.
-Note, that this compilation framework will not only allow quantum algorithm executions on scalable spin qubit hardware but more importantly will also help to form insights on the behaviour and performance of this new breed of architectures and provide some design guidelines for future developments.
+We have devised a novel compilation approach called the \textit{Integrated Strategy}, a method inspired by mapping solutions found in \cite{morais2019mapping,helsen2018quantum}.
+Rather than seeking pure optimality, this strategy prioritizes scalability to harness the potential of scalable spin-qubit architectures.
+This pioneering compilation strategy uniquely and effectively navigates the rigid constraints of the crossbar architecture, doing so without adding to the computational complexity in comparison to alternative proposals.
+Yet, it's important to note that the current iteration does restrict the parallelization of certain gates, indicating room for improvement.
+However, this design has been created with future advancements in mind while keeping its time complexity in check.
+Our aim, through the elucidation of our results, is to highlight the imperative nature of comprehensive performance evaluation of emerging architectures and mapping techniques.
+Through our results, we aim to provide key insights into the importance of performing an extensive performance evaluation process of novel architectures and mapping techniques.
+With this compilation framework, we not only enable quantum algorithm executions on scalable spin qubit hardware but, perhaps more importantly, we form insights on the behavior and performance of this new breed of architectures.
+It also offers design guidelines vital for steering future breakthroughs in both hardware and software.

-The main contributions of this paper are: \begin{enumerate} \item An in-depth analysis of mapping challenges in order to create novel mapping techniques for spin-qubit crossbar architectures. \item \textit{SpinQ} -- The first native compilation framework dedicated to scalable spin-qubit architectures which utilizes a more scalable compilation strategy compared to previous proposals. \item A thorough performance analysis of the main sources of gate/depth overhead and estimated success probability when mapping well-defined quantum algorithms on the crossbar architecture. \item Deriving algorithmic- and hardware-specific mapping insights for the crossbar architecture and other spin-qubit architectures. \end{enumerate}
+The main contributions of this paper are: \begin{enumerate} \item An in-depth analysis of mapping challenges in order to create novel mapping techniques for spin-qubit crossbar architectures. \item \textit{SpinQ} -- The first native compilation framework dedicated to scalable spin-qubit architectures which utilizes a more scalable compilation strategy compared to previous proposals. \item A thorough performance analysis of the main sources of gate/depth overhead and estimated success probability when mapping well-defined quantum algorithms on the crossbar architecture. \item Deriving algorithmic- and hardware-specific mapping insights for the crossbar architecture and potentially other spin-qubit architectures from a scalability point of view. \end{enumerate}